2008-Untangled/Untangled-BE/README.md

   <h3 align="center">Untangled Backend</h3>

   <p align="center">
+    This project was made from the idea of helping those with Dementia and Alzheimers recall memories using the memory palace technique.
 This is the Back End repository for the <a href="https://github.com/2008-Untangled">Untangled</a> application, which works in tandem with the <a href="https://github.com/2008-Untangled/Untangled-FE">Untangled Frontend Repository</a>.
-This Backend piece returns information to the Front End through API requests.
+This Back End application returns information to the Front End through API requests.
     <br />
     <a href="https://github.com/2008-Untangled/Untangled-BE"><strong>Explore the docs »</strong></a>
     <br />